Observe GitLab pipelines and merge requests with Dashboards and SDLC events

 Why were GitLab webhook events changed into SDLC events?

-The main benefit is data normalization and becoming tool agnostic.
-As a result, Dynatrace Dashboards, Apps, and Workflows can build on SDLC events with well-defined properties rather than tool-specific details.
+The main benefit is data normalization and tool agnosticism.
+As a result, Dashboards Dashboards, apps, and Workflows Workflows can be built on SDLC events with well-defined properties rather than tool-specific details.

 Target audience

-This information is intended for platform engineers who use GitLab in their Internal Development Platform (IDP).
+This information is intended for platform engineers and DevOps engineers who use GitLab in their Internal Development Platform (IDP).

 In this tutorial, you'll learn how to